Best Apple Black Friday deals UK - iPhones, AirPods, Apple Watches, iPads and more

 Is Apple iPhone X in Black Friday/Cyber Monday deals?

 The iPhone X, dubbed by some as ‘the most expensive Apple phone ever’, comes in at £999 and £1,149 depending on what storage space and colour you go for.
-It’s not too surprising then that the Apple fans among us are already hunting around for cheaper deals.
+It’s not too surprising then that the Apple fans among us are already hunting around for cheaper deals and there are plenty still around.

 Apple iPhone 11